 Many thanks to Eric and Andy, my ski lease mates who share their many years of experience and useful advice on how best to get into a ski lease and to reap the benefits of maximizing our ski season pass, lodging cost savings and most of all, deepening our friendship with shared experiences.
 Also many thanks to those of you who provided me with some great stories and advice.

 For rental property and ski lease tips/guide/how to, read ..

-At SnowPals we help to foster friendships and encourage personal enrichment by way of sharing snow-sports experiences.
-Join us for opportunities to expand your circle of ski and ride buddies, btw, that’s how we came up with our name: Snow (Snow-Sports) + Pals.
+At SnowPals we help foster friendships and encourage personal enrichment by sharing snow-sports experiences.
+Join SF Bay Area Professionals to expand your circle of ski and ride buddies, btw, that’s how we came up with our name: Snow (Snow-Sports) + Pals.

 Below is a screenshot of SnowPals’ members forum messages for Tahoe ride-share:

 Q: I live in Monterey/Santa Cruz/Sacramento/Davis/Roseville/Stockton/Central Valley California, are there Bay Area members who can give me rides to Tahoe?